 Reminder: Subscribers have access to the members-only spreadsheets folder, which is updated with the charts in this post.

-As promised in Monday’s affordability post, here’s an updated look at the “affordable home” price chart.
+As promised last week, here’s an updated look at the “affordable home” price chart.

-If interest rates were at a more reasonable level of 6 percent (which is still quite low by historical standards), the “affordable” home price would be just $474,203—about $98,000 lower than it is today, and $176,000 below the current median price.
+If interest rates were at a more reasonable level of 6 percent (which is still quite low by historical standards), the “affordable” home price would be just $493,215—more than $200,000 below where it is today, and nearly $250,000 below the current median price.